Stoke Red Apple

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.

-Growth Habits and Disease Resistance: Moderately vigorous with a spreading growth pattern, slow to start producing fruit and tend to produce every other year, have heavy crops.
+Growth Habits and Disease Resistance: Moderately vigorous with a spreading growth pattern, slow to start producing fruit and tend to produce every other year, have heavy crops, spur bearing.
 Susceptible to mildew and fireblight but resistant to brown rot and very resistant to scab.

 Sun/Shade: Some shade tolerance (approx. 6-8 hours of sun daily)